jeffpooley/sdk/docgen/doc-snippets/querying.md

 }
 ```

-This will return all communities with a title that contains both `'My'` and `'community'`.
+This filter object will return all communities with a title that contains both `My` and `community`.
 The `contains` filter for string values is documented below.

-At the moment, you cannot easily do OR filters for multiple properties, please make multiple requests instead.
+Currently, you cannot easily provide OR filters for multiple properties; please make multiple requests instead.
 If you find yourself needing this, please open an issue!

 ###### Existence

-You can filter on whether an attribute exists or not by providing `true` or `false` as the value.
+To filter on whether an attribute exists or not, provide `true` or `false` as the value.

 ```ts
 const attributionsWithUser = await pubpub.pubAttribution.getMany({